 Bodily injury liabilityinsurance does not protect you or your car di rectly.
 If you cause an accident in which other people are injured, this insurance protects you against claims for damages such as their medical expenses, lost wages, and pain and suffer-ing.
 This insurance coverage will also pay if a member of your family who lives with you was driving your car, or another person was using your car with your permission.
 The maximum amount that your insurance company pays for any one person injured in an accident and the amount available for multiple injured parties is determined by the amount of insurance you buy.
 The amounts are shown on the Declarations Page of your policy.
 As stated above, you must purchase a minimum limit of $50,000 per per-son/$100,000 per accident, or a combined limit of $125,000 which includes the minimum amount required for property dam-age.

 Property damage liabilityinsurance pays for any damage you cause to the property of others, like a crushed fender, broken glass, or a damaged fence or wall.
 Your insurance will pay for this damage whether you are driving your

 car or whether it is being driven by

 Uninsured/Underinsured motorists (UM) coverage is a required coverage under Maine law.
 It applies when you are injured by an at-fault driver who:

-Your policy’s UM coverage must equal its liability coverage limit unless you specifically elect a lower limit.
-If you want less UM coverage, your insurance company must give you a rejection form and you must sign it before the effective date of the policy.
-However, even if you decide you want UM coverage that is lower than your liability coverage limit, you may not have less than the minimum required amounts of $50,000 per person and $100,000 per accident.
+Your policy’s UM coverage must equal its liability coverage limit unl ess you specifically elect a lower limit.
+If you want less UM coverage, your insurance company must give you a rejection form and you must sign it before the effective date of the poli-cy.
+Even if you decide you want UM coverage that is lower than your liability coverage limit, however, you may not have less than the minimum required amounts of $50,000 per person and $100,000 per accident.